Employee contributions to recognized occupational retirement scheme ("ROR scheme")

 the amount of the mandatory contributions that he would have been required to pay if he had contributed as an employee to an MPF scheme; or

-the maximum deductible amount (please see A1) for the relevant year of assessment.
+the maximum deductible amount (see Answer 1) for the relevant year of assessment.

 Contributions larger than 5% of the monthly salary